 Brand reputation helps you demonstrate value and compete more effectively when it comes to price.
 So be prepared to reveal how you do things so you create an impression of authenticity and professionalism.

-• We don’t cut corners so manufacturing may take a little longer…
+• We don’t cut corners so it may take a little longer but…

-• Our processes mean we’re super efficient so we’re able to pass savings onto our customers – while maintaining the high standards you expect.
+• Our processes mean we’re super efficient and economic so we are able to pass savings onto our customers – while maintaining the high standards you expect.

 5. Are you telling people what they need to know?